Edgeberry/Edgeberry-Device-Hub/alignment.md

 - **Environment-driven**: Behavior is configured via environment variables (ports, paths, secrets, endpoints) and remains explicit.
 - **Graceful teardown**: Each service provides a clear shutdown path to close external resources safely.

-External presentation: To the outside world, Edgeberry Fleet Hub is a monolithic product — a single hostname, a single API surface, and a single dashboard UI.
+External presentation: To the outside world, Edgeberry Device Hub is a monolithic product — a single hostname, a single API surface, and a single dashboard UI.
 Internal modularity is an implementation detail and must not leak into the public surface area.
 The `core-service` acts as the orchestrator and public entrypoint for the UI.

 Public Surface Area (single HTTP(S) server):

-- Base URL: single hostname (e.g., `https://fleethub.edgeberry.io`).
+- Base URL: single hostname (e.g., `https://devicehub.edgeberry.io`).
 - Only `core-service` binds public HTTP(S).
 - UI entrypoint: `/` serves the dashboard SPA from the `core-service` (static file server in production).
 - HTTP API prefix: `/api` (versioning via headers or path TBD) — served directly by `core-service`.